zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 ## Scope

 It is assumed that *Child Zone* has been tested and reported by [Basic04].
-This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server, except if the name server is listed in the SOA MNAME.
+This Test Case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server, except if the name server is listed in the SOA MNAME.

-The syntax of the SOA MNAME for *Child Zone* is not tested in this test case, see [SYNTAX07].
+The syntax of the SOA MNAME for *Child Zone* is not tested in this Test Case, see [SYNTAX07].

-The consistency of the SOA MNAME between different servers of *Child Zone* is not tested by this test case, see [CONSISTENCY06].
+The consistency of the SOA MNAME between different servers of *Child Zone* is not tested by this Test Case, see [CONSISTENCY06].

 ## Inputs